Sweet Dog

 Cover with a clean dressing

-Held in place by a cohesive bandage put on without tightening.
+Held in place with a cohesive bandage applied without tightening.

 5